 As Director of Policy Research, Samantha conducts extensive research on policies affecting speech at hundreds of colleges and universities and is the author of FIRE’s annual Spotlight on Speech Codes report.
 She has also spoken to students, faculty, and administrators around the country, and has represented FIRE publicly on national television and radio as well as in publications including Inside Higher Ed and the New York Post.
 When not defending free speech on campus, Samantha enjoys cooking, a cappella singing, and playing the flute and piano.

-Ashley is a proud Philadelphia native who graduated from Drexel University with a B.S. in communications, concentrating in corporate and public relations.
+Ashley is a proud Philadelphia native who graduated cum laude from Drexel University with a B.S. in communications, concentrating in corporate and public relations.
 Ashley first came to FIRE in 2011 through Drexel University’s cooperative education program and worked as a Program Assistant.
 Before coming to FIRE, she interned at Greater Media Philadelphia in the sales and marketing department of WMGK radio.
-In addition to her work in development, Ashley also helps supervise students in the cooperative education program as well as helps manage the day-to-day operations of the FIRE office.
+In addition to her work in development, Ashley also supervises students in the cooperative education program as well as helps manage the day-to-day operations of the FIRE office.
+Ashley is a member of the Association of Fundraising Professionals Philadelphia Chapter.

 Chief of Staff to the President